 In August 2011, our Board of Directors adopted stock ownership guidelines for our non-employee directors and certain executive officers to further align their interests more closely with the interests of our stockholders.
 During fiscal 2015, the Compensation Committee increased the stock ownership guidelines for our Chief Executive Officer and other named executive officers.
 The Company's Chief Executive Officer is now required to own shares of Company Common Stock with a value equal to at least five times his or her annual base salary, and each other named executive officer is required to own shares of our Common Stock with a value equal to at least four times his or her annual base salary.
-All beneficially owned shares of Common Stock including vested options and options that will vest within 60 days and unvested restricted stock units are counted towards achievement of the ownership guidelines.
+All beneficially owned shares of Common Stock including vested options and options that will vest within 60 days and unvested restricted stock units are counted towards achievement of the ownership guideline.
+Individuals are required to achieve the applicable level of ownership within five years after first becoming subject to the guidelines.
 If an individual becomes subject to the stock ownership guidelines or is subject to a greater ownership amount, due to promotion or an increase in base salary, the individual is expected to meet the applicable ownership amount within the later of the original period or twelve-months from the effective date of the promotion or salary change.
-If an individual shares to meet the guideline, but he or she will be required to retain all shares then held (except for shares withheld to pay withholding taxes or the exercise price of options) until such time as the individual again attains the stock ownership threshold.
+If an individual falls below the applicable guideline due solely to a decline in the value of the Common Stock, the individual will not be required to acquire additional shares to meet the guideline, but he or she will be required to retain all shares then held (except for shares withheld to pay withholding taxes or the exercise price of options) until such time as the individual again attains the stock ownership threshold.